Aluminum parts and ready-made boat hulls

-Rather than focusing on vehicles that move on land, Mika has been, for long, building equipment dedicated to moving around on the sea and on rivers.
+Rather than focusing on vehicles that move on land, Mika has been, for a long, building equipment dedicated to moving around on the sea and rivers.

 “Being raised inland, I do not have any connections to the sea, however.”
 The distance from Veteli (where Mika was born and still lives with his family) to the coast is long.

 Mika continues: “Fishing was an active hobby for me at one time.
 We had a center console boat, which we took to inland lakes and we spun sometimes even for the sake of competition amongst us.”